 *Actual savings will vary based on family size and benefits received.

-Why pass this bill?
+Why this pilot program?

 - It’s good for economic development – businesses need workers

 - Decreases generational poverty

 - Helps people who are trying to advance in their careers

 - Is a hand up, not a handout